abs-tudelft/sbd/doc/manual.md

 configuration you did.
 If you have measurements for multiple cluster configurations please include them.
 Also detail all the improvements you found, and why they improved effectiveness.

+# Lab 3

+In the third and final lab of SBD we will be implementing a streaming application.
+As many of you have noted in the first lab questions, Spark is not well suited for real-time streaming, because of its batch-processing nature.
+Therefore, we will be using *Apache Kafka* for this lab.
+You will be provided with a Kafka stream of GDELT records, for which we want you to create a histogram of the most popular topics of the last hour that will continuously update.
+We included another visualizer for this lab that you can see in fig. 3.

+Apache Kafka is a distributed streaming platform.
+The core abstraction is that of a message queue, to which you can both publish and subscribe to streams of records.
+Each queue is named by means of a topic.
+Apache Kafka is:

+  - Resilient by means of replication;
+  - Scalable on a cluster;
+  - High-throughput and low-latency; and
+  - A persistent store.

+Kafka consists of 4 APIs, from the Kafka docs:

+  - The Producer API
+    allows an application to publish a stream of records to one or more Kafka topics.
+  - The Consumer API
+    allows an application to subscribe to one or more topics and process the stream of records produced to them.
+  - The Streams API
+    allows an application to act as a stream processor, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively transforming the input streams to output streams.
+  - The Connector API
+    allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
+For example, a connector to a relational database might capture every change to a table.

+Before you start with the lab please read the [Introduction to Kafka on the Kafka website](https://kafka.apache.org/intro), to become familiar with the Apache Kafka abstraction and internals.
+You can find instructions on how to [install Kafka on your machine here](https://kafka.apache.org/quickstart).

+![Figure 3: Visualizer for the streaming application](./images/stream_visualizer.png)

+In the lab’s repository you will find a template for your solution.
+There are a bunch of scripts (`.sh` for MacOS/Linux, `.bat` for Windows).
+For these scripts to work you first will have to define a `KAFKA_HOME` environmental variable to the root of the Kafka installation directory.
+The Kafka installation directory should contain the following directories:

+    $ tree .
+    ├── bin
+    │   └── windows
+    ├── config
+    ├── libs
+    └── site-docs

+Once that has been set up, copy the lab files from the GitHub repository.
+Try to run the `kafka_start.sh` or `kafka_start.bat` depending on your OS.
+If you receive an error about being unable to find a `java` binary, make sure you have Java installed and it is in your path.

+The `kafka_start` script does a number of things:

+1. Start a Zookeeper server, which acts as a naming, configuration and task coordination server, on port 2181
+2. Start a single Kafka broker on port 9092
+3. Start the GDelft Kafka Producer, producing the `GDELT` topic
+4. Will start a websocket server for the visualizer

+We can now inspect the output of the `gdelt` topic by running the following command on MacOS/Linux

+    $KAFKA_HOME/bin/kafka-console-consumer --bootstrap-server localhost:9092 \
+        --topic gdelt_raw --property print.key=true --property key.separator=-

+or on Windows

+    windows equivalent

+If you see output appearing, you are now ready to start on the assignment.

+You are now tasked with writing an implementation of the histgoram server.
+In the file `GDELTStream/GDELTStream.scala` you will find a number of unfinished functions that you will have to fill in:

+  - `stream flatmap`
+    tbd
+  - `transform`
+    tbd

+To open the visualizer

+## Delivarables

+  - A complete zip of the entire project, including your implementation of `GDELTStream.scala`
+  - Report containing
+      - Outline of the code (less than 1/2 a page)
+      - Answers to the questions listed below

+## Questions

 1. In case you don’t have a credit card: In previous years, students have used prepaid credit cards (available online) to register.